-224 Ryan Wilkinson and Philip Spier, "Reoffending Patterns for Participants of Youth Justice FGCs Held in 2011 and 2012" (Wellington, New Zealand: Ministry of Social Development, January 2015).
+&lt;sup>224 Philip Spier and Ryan Wilkinson, "Reoffending patterns for participants of youth justice Family Group Conferences held in 2011 and 2012" (Wellington, New Zealand: Ministry of Social Development, July 2015)(draft version subject to additional review).

-225 McLaren, "Alternative Actions That Work: A Review of the Research on Police Warnings and Alternative Action with Children and Young People." p.
+&lt;sup>225 McLaren, "Alternative Actions That Work: A Review of the Research on Police Warnings and Alternative Action with Children and Young People." p.
 13.